EIKONproject/jekyll_templates/README.md

 # Jekyll Templates
 A list of useful Jekyll templates.
-Fell fre to contribute with an [issue](https://github.com/EIKONproject/jekyll_templates/issues) or a [pull request](https://github.com/EIKONproject/jekyll_templates/pulls) to add some more!
+Feel free to contribute with an [issue](https://github.com/EIKONproject/jekyll_templates/issues) or a [pull request](https://github.com/EIKONproject/jekyll_templates/pulls) to add some more!

 | Repo | Description | Demo |
 | --- | --- | --- |